Our bottom line

 Is a FinecoBank share dealing account right for you?

 Well that really depends on what you are looking for in a share dealing account.
 I really like Fineco’s low-cost charging structure – £2.95 a trade is good with me!
-So is an opening three months of free trades (up to 100).
+There is also an attractive introductory offer available: open your account using promo code TRD500-ML and during your first 3 months you can trade without incurring commission charges – up to a total commission amount of £500.
+(Terms and conditions apply.)

 Those that really do want a multi-currency bank account, regularly trade European and US stocks, or trade so regularly that you need the lowest possible fees may be most attracted to the Fineco platform.
 Or simply investors that are very comfortable researching and finding investment ideas on their own and benefitting from low dealing fees and no platform fees.